Organic and Climate Change: Look at the Big Picture

 The study focuses on land use, and claims that because some organic crops have lower yields than conventional crops that translates to global deforestation.
 As Stefan Wirsenius, one of the study authors explains “The greater land-use in organic farming leads indirectly to higher carbon dioxide emissions, thanks to deforestation.”
 However, the idea that organic farming is a contributing cause of deforestation is misguided, because the world isn’t operating at maximum efficiency when it comes to matching food production with need.
 The world produces an over-abundance of food for our global population (despite the tragic growth of food instability and hunger around the world, in part due to food waste, inefficient diets, and unequal distribution), which means that if an organic farm produces less in one area, the world does not need to cut down forests somewhere else to create a new farm to make up for that lack of production.

 The basic premise that a reduction in food production on organic farms translates to deforestation is flawed.
-This is especially galling, because conventional farms have a history of decimating forests around the world.
-Industrial agriculture, in combination with subsistence agriculture, is the most significant driver of deforestation in tropical and subtropical countries, and has led to 80% of the deforestation between 2000-2010.
+This is especially galling, because conventional farming has a history of decimating forests around the world.
+Industrial agriculture, in combination with subsistence agriculture, is the most significant driver of deforestation in tropical and subtropical countries, and according to recent stats from FAO has led to nearly 90% of deforestation.
 In fact, the organic community has spent a considerable amount of time reflecting on this very issue, and is working toward building native ecosystem preservation into the organic standards: in April 2018, NOSB passed a recommendation on “Eliminating the Incentive to Convert Native Ecosystems to Organic Production,” preventing land that supports native ecosystems from being certified for organic production for a period of 10 years from the date of land use change to agriculture.
 If someone wants to point a finger at the causes of deforestation, organic is a red herring.

 It’s also important to point out that the actual study only mentions organic in relation to yield intensification.
 They don’t factor in some critical aspects that differentiate the two farming systems, especially when it comes to climate change.
 For example, one of the major differences between organic and conventional systems is that organic doesn’t allow fossil fuel-based fertilizers or most synthetic pesticides.
 The production and transportation of these conventional inputs is a major energy use.
 The manufacture of synthetic fertilizers alone comprises as much as 10% of global agricultural emissions.
 Organic production methods significantly reduce greenhouse gas emissions and use less energy because of the decreased use of fossil fuel-based inputs.